Index · Directives systemd 257

 poweroff NAME

 Power off one or more containers.
-This will trigger a reboot by sending SIGRTMIN+4 to the container's init process, which causes systemd-compatible init systems to shut down cleanly.
+This will trigger a shutdown by sending SIGRTMIN+4 to the container's init process, which causes systemd-compatible init systems to shut down cleanly.
 Use stop as alias for poweroff.
 This operation does not work on containers that do not run a systemd(1)-compatible init system, such as sysvinit.
 Use terminate (see below) to immediately terminate a container or VM, without cleanly shutting it down.

 Added in version 212.